Student financial aid in the United States: Education loans

-An education loan is a loan taken out by the student (or parent) in order to pay for educational expenses.
+An education loan is a loan taken out by the student (or parent) to pay for educational expenses.
 Unlike scholarships and grants, this money must be repaid with interest.
 Educational loan options include federal student loans, federal parent loans, private loans, and consolidation loans.

 Federal student loan programs

 Federal student loans are loans directly to the student; the student is responsible for repayment of the loan.
 These loans typically have low interest rates and do not require a credit check or any other sort of collateral.
 Student loans provide a wide variety of deferment plans, as well as extended repayment terms, making it easier for students to select payment methods that reflect their financial situation.
 There are federal loan programs that consider financial need.

 Direct subsidized loans

 Direct subsidized loans are the most sought, as they have few requirements other than enrollment and demonstration of financial need.
-However, the amount you may borrow is determined by your school and may not exceed your financial need, which is based on the EFC from your FAFSA.
-You are not required to begin repaying these loans for as long as you are in school at least as a part-time student.
-They also offer a six-month grace period, meaning you do not begin repaying them until six months after you leave school.
+However, the amount that can be borrowed is determined by the school and may not exceed the financial need, which is based on the EFC using information from FAFSA.
+It is not required to begin repaying these loans while the student are in school at least part-time.
+They also have a six-month grace period after leaving the school.
 These loans also offer a deferment period in some cases.